aeon-technology/docs/content/topics/molecular-simulations.md

 ## External Simulation Engines

+Two simulation program packages, LAMMPS and GROMACS, are included in DFF release packages.
+The programs are Multi-Thread Parallel (MTP) enabled  late versions (after 2021).
+To validate force fields, GROMACS and LAMMPS simulation jobs can be launched directly from the DFF.
+Typical tasks include energy minimization, NVT, NPT and NVE molecular dynamics.

+### Conversions

-DFF is designed to work with different simulation packages.
-The prepared simulation model and force field parameters can be exported to popular simulation engines including LAMMPS, TOWHEE, DISCOVER, AMBER and CHARMM.
-Because different conventions are used in different programs, DFF translates the atom types to those recognized by other software packages.
+Because different conventions of atom types are used in different programs, DFF translates the atom types to those recognized by other software packages.
 It should be noted that this translation is simply a one-to-one mapping from the atom types used by DFF to a set of unique string symbols.

-To facilitate the simulation setup, GROMACS and LAMMPS jobs can be launched directly from the DFF after the force field parameters are assigned.
-Energy minimization and NVT, NPT and NVE molecular dynamics can be carried out directly from the user interface.

-### Conversions

 Because potential functions implemented differently from published force field types, some parameters must be converted to the closest functional form for exporting parameters.

 #### Dihedral in DREIDING